emracatal/emracatal/README.md

 - 🌱 I’m currently learning JavaScript,HTML,CSS,Java
 - 👩‍🎓 I already learned that becoming a software developer, i have signed up to be a lifelong student
 - 📩 How to reach me: emracatal@gmail.com
-- May the 🐼's bi with you
+- May the 🐼's be with you